RobTheFiveNine/godot-splash/README.md

 # Custom Godot Splash

 Hello!
 This is a custom, animated Godot splash screen for your game.
-Originally created for the game Transmogrify, we received many requests to make it publicly available, and here we are.
+Originally created for the game [Transmogrify](https://playtransmogrify.com/).

+We received many requests to make it publicly available, and here we are.

 ![a screenshot of the splash page](example.png)